bjacobel/menuderp/README.md

 Do you *really, fucking love* Hungarian Mushroom Soup?

-**Menuderp is for you.**
+**MenuWatch is for you.**

 ***

-#### Features
+#### Planned Features

-* Track your favorite menu items at Moulton and Thorne and recieve email alerts when they're coming up.
+* Track your favorite menu items at Moulton and Thorne and recieve email alerts when they're coming up
-* That's pretty much it right now.
+* Customize your alerts: see the next day, three days, or week at a glance
+* See what foods are popular, and add them to your alerts instantly
+* iOS integration (via IFTTT)

 #### Testimonials

-> Menuderp is awesome!
+> "MenuWatch solves first-world problems I didn't even know I had."

 -- *you, potentially*

-#### Details
+#### The Pitch
-Menuderp is a working title.
-Obviously.

-Menuderp is in development.
-Features may (will) change, break or disappear at any time.

-Menuderp is a Django app that you can clone, build the database and run locally, if that sounds like a fun use of your day off.
-[Email me](mailto:bjacobel@gmail.com) if you GAF.
+[Send me an email](mailto:bjacobel@gmail.com) if you're interested in beta testing, or just [head over to the site](http://menuwat.ch) and start kicking the tires.
+Find a bug[^1] and I'll give you a free upgrade to a Pro account.
+Good?
+Good.

+[^1]: and have it confirmed by me that said bug is reproduceable/significant/not actually a feature/etc